geoanalytics-ca/example-notebooks/README.md

-# GEOAnalytics Canada Example Notebooks
+# Archived Repository

-Example notebooks that showcase how the GEOAnalytics Canada Platform can be used.
+**This repository is archived and is not in use.** All tutorials and example notebooks are now found in the GEOAnalytics Canada [Documentation repository](https://github.com/geoanalytics-ca/documentation/).